malferov/conix/README.md

   **Application migration.** If you want to migrate your application to Conix, our engineers will assist you.
 They will migrate containers to a Kubernetes cluster, set it up, and implement CI/CD.

+## Services

+  **Managed Service.** An incident response service to help businesses cut out costly downtime.
+Let us manage your infrastructure so you can manage your business.

+  **Professional Services.** Cloud consulting to help you architect your services, carry out site migrations, and deploy software.